aamjohns/Powershell_Guide/Aliases.md

 # Aliases

-While aliases can be helpful for typing commands quickly and bridging the gap between different command-line environments, they can also make scripts less readable for users who are unfamiliar with the specific aliases.
-When writing scripts that will be shared with others or used in a production environment, it's generally best to use the full cmdlet names for clarity and maintainability.

-With that said (and I personally almost never use aliases), here is an overview of aliases in Powershell

-Aliases are short, alternative names for cmdlets, functions, or scripts.
+PowerShell aliases are short, alternative names for cmdlets, functions, or scripts.
 They are designed to save time and make it easier for users familiar with other scripting languages or command-line environments to use PowerShell more efficiently.
 Aliases are particularly useful for commonly used cmdlets, as they provide a shorthand way to execute them without typing the full cmdlet name.

-For example:
+For example, instead of typing:
 `Get-ChildItem -Path "C:\Support"`

-can be stated using an alias `gci`
+You can use the alias gci:
 `gci "C:\Support"`

 PowerShell comes with several built-in aliases for common cmdlets.
 These aliases are designed to make PowerShell more accessible to users familiar with other command-line environments, such as Unix-like shells or the Windows Command Prompt.
 Some examples of built-in aliases include: